gausec/KingRailPopGen/fastp/README.md

 ```
 mkdir cleaned
 ```
-**The owner of the Biology Department server installed fastp for this project.**
+*Note: The owner of the Biology Department server installed fastp for this project.*

 ### Step 2: Quality control
 1. Generate lists of all forward and reverse reads for peace of mind: